What Causes Night Terrors in Adults?

 Let it pass

-Although it might appear alarming it is best to not wake a person having a night terror and just let it pass on its own.
-Often waking a child having a night terror can make them confused and disorientated-making it harder for them to fall back asleep.
+Although it might appear alarming, it is best not to wake a person having a night terror and just let it pass on its own.
+Often, waking a child having a night terror can make them confused and disorientated-making it harder for them to fall back asleep.

 Avoid alcohol, nicotine and caffeine

 These three substances can interfere with our nervous system—impacting sleep quality.
 It is recommended to avoid any of these substances 6 hours before bed.
-Look out for sources of caffeine which can be found in soft drinks, tea, coffee and even chocolate.
+Look out for sources of caffeine, which can be found in soft drinks, tea, coffee and even chocolate.

 Magnesium